yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 (3) Easy to use with third party library.
 <br/><br/>

-19.1 When Use Controlled Components Or Uncontrolled Components ?
+:white_check_mark: 19.1 When Use Controlled Components Or Uncontrolled Components ?
 | Functions | Controlled Components | Uncontrolled Components |
 |---|---|---|
 | One time submit | O  | O  |